-- In 2022, revenues plus interest income to the trust funds are projected to be less than total expenditures for that year.
-Reserves will start to be drawn down to pay benefits. - In 2034, trust fund reserves are projected to be depleted.
-Income is projected to cover 77% of benefits due then. - By 2090, assuming no change in taxes, benefits or assumptions, revenue would cover about 73% of benefits due in that year.
+- In 2018, revenue from payroll contributions, interest on reserves, and taxation of benefits is expected to be less than total outgo for the year.
+If action is not taken immediately, reserves will start to be drawn down to pay benefits this year. - In 2034, trust fund reserves are projected to be depleted.
+Income is projected to cover 79% of benefits due then. - By 2095, assuming no change in taxes, benefits or assumptions, revenue would cover about 75% of benefits due in that year.